 Habitat for Humanity International

-In 2011, The Home Depot Foundation and Habitat for Humanity International partnered to develop Repair Corps, a program that provides Habitat affiliates with the resources to repair the homes of veterans and their families.
-Through Repair Corps, Habitat affiliates receive the support to make the repairs and modifications to veterans homes that they cannot afford by themselves.
-Projects range from adding insulation and weather stripping to installing of wheelchair ramps and renovating bathrooms and doorways to accommodate disabled veterans.
-At times, the veterans homes may get help with larger repairs such as roofing, electrical, plumbing, HVAC and structural improvements are also available.
+In 2011, The Home Depot Foundation and Habitat for Humanity partnered to develop Repair Corps, a program that provides local Habitat organizations with the resources to repair or modify the homes of veterans and their families who otherwise would not be able to make them on their own.
+Projects could include adding insulation and weather stripping, installing wheelchair ramps or renovating bathrooms and doorways to accommodate disabled veterans.
+Larger repairs such as roofing, electrical, plumbing, HVAC and structural improvements are also available.
 Team Depot volunteers are involved in many of the repairs made through this program.

 Housing Assistance Council

 Founded in 1971, the Housing Assistance Council (HAC) is a 501(c)(3) nonprofit with headquarters in Washington, DC.
 Regional offices are in Georgia, Missouri, New Mexico, and California.